• US: +1 (214) 736 1166

 Many windows contain enough information that having it all displayed at one time would either be confusing and/or overwhelming; so we've grouped similar information together and placed them into seperate tabs.

-You can switch to different tabs by clicking on the tab name portion of the tab.
+You can switch to different tabs by clicking on the tab name portion of the tab:

 Image